ballerina-attic/module-sap/component/src/main/wso2/sap/Module.md

 ## Package overview

-Ballerina SAP Client Endpoint is used to connect Ballerina with SAP.
-With this SAO Client Endpoint, Ballerina can act as SAP Consumers and SAP Producers.
+The Ballerina SAP Client Endpoint is used to connect Ballerina with SAP.
+Ballerina SAP Client acts as a SAP producer while the Ballerina SAP Listener acts as a SAP Consumer.
 It has full IDoc and experimental BAPI support.
 It uses the SAP JCO library as the underlying framework to communicate with SAP.

 ## Steps to Configure

- * Install the Java JDK 1.8
+ * Install Java JDK 1.8.
  * Download the sapidoc3.jar and sapjco3.jar middleware libraries from the SAP support portal and copy those libraries to the <BRE_HOME>/bre/lib/ directory.
  * Download the native SAP JCo library and copy it to the system path.
-You need to select the system path applicable to your operating system as described below.
+You need to select the system path that is applicable to your Operating System as described below.

     <table class="tg">
       <tr>